-We were given the challenge to make the footbridge look as if it is cantilevered off a cross-laminated timber beam.
+We worked with HPS Architects on the challenge to make the footbridge look as if it is cantilevered off a Glulam timber beam.
 To do this we anchored one side of the bridge to the base of the beam, and hung the other side from tubular steel hangars – balancing the load.

 The stunning glass and wood bridge extends across the lobby and dramatically brings together both sides of the office.

-Highland Hall is the first residential building on the Stanford Campus to be designed for an enhanced seismic performance criteria, providing Class 2, or “function critical” performance as defined by the University’s Seismic Engineering.
+Highland Hall is the first residential building (designed by Legoretta and Steinberg Architects) on the Stanford Campus to be designed for an enhanced seismic performance criteria, providing Class 2, or “function critical” performance as defined by the University’s Seismic Engineering.
 KPFF collaborated with Stanford to explore the benefits and impacts of designing on-campus student housing for enhanced seismic criteria.

 The tower in Highland Hall’s reception courtyard features a dramatic, open-faced stair.
 Steel framing supports the precast concrete stairs, above which the roof cantilevers thirteen feet in two directions.
 Moment frames brace the stair tower in one direction, and wood shear walls resist lateral loads in the other direction.
 The tower is laterally tied to the building, and the design accounted for the added seismic mass and different stiffness of the steel and timber systems.